 User's Guide

-Thank you for choosing to use Lantiv Timetabling Turbo!
-Please follow the user's guide below to get acquainted with the program and fully understand its capabilities.
-If you have any questions, please email us at support@lantiv.com and we will be glad to assist you!
+Please use the guide below to get familiar with the program and explore its full capabilities.
+If you have any questions, feel free to contact us at support@lantiv.com — we’ll be happy to help.

 1. Getting Started